nand2mario/ao486-sim/README.md

 qemu-img create my.vhd 32m
 ```

-Then you can mount the image and install systems,
+Then you can mount the image and install DOS or other software packages from floppies,
 ```bash
 qemu-system-i386 -drive file=my.vhd,format=raw,index=0,media=disk -m 64 -L . -fda msdos6_22disk1.img -boot a
 ```

-To use the new image, look at `Makefile` and `src/soc/driver_sd_sim.v`.
+Read `Makefile` for how to use the new hard disk image.

 ### About ao486
 The [ao486](https://github.com/MiSTer-devel/ao486_MiSTer) CPU implements a 4-stage pipeline: